braze-inc/braze-docs/_docs/_developer_guide/platform_wide/feature_flags.md

 {% endtab %}
 {% endtabs %}

-The Braze SDK uses getter methods to pull your feature flag's properties into your app.
-It refreshes these properties during app start so that it displays the most up-to-date version of your feature upon launch.
-The SDK caches these values so your app can be used while offline.
+The Braze SDK provides getter methods to pull your feature flag's enabled/disabled status and its properties into your app.
+Feature flags are refreshed automatically at session start so that you can display the most up-to-date version of your feature upon launch.
+The SDK caches these values so they can be used while offline.

 You can also get a list of all enabled feature flags: